chewyukai/DecreasingWERParagraphHTRwithSyntheticData/README.md

 Security Code: cjiu2T

-As the link can expire, please email me at chewyukai@gmail.com to request for an update.
+As the link can expire, please reach me at chewyukai@gmail.com to request for an update.